alschmut/code2semantics/README.md

   `pip install -U gensim`

-- Install the antlr4 runnable and and it to the classpath.
+- Install the antlr4 runnable and add it to the classpath.
 This allows using the predefined antlr4 parser

   ```
   cd /usr/local/lib